oceanprotocol/docs/content/concepts/compute-to-data.md

 Before the flow can begin, the following pre-conditions must be met:

-- The Asset DDO has a compute service.
+- The Asset DDO has a `compute` service.
+- The Asset DDO compute service must permit algorithms to run on it.
-- The Asset DDO must specify a provider endpoint exposed by the Publisher.
+- The Asset DDO must specify an Ocean Provider endpoint exposed by the Publisher.

 ### Enabling Publisher Services, using Ocean Provider

-The direct interaction with the infrastructure where the data resides requires the execution of a component handled by Publishers, named **Ocean Provider**.

-This component is in charge of interacting with users and managing the basics of a Publisher's infrastructure to provide these additional services.
-The business logic supporting these additional Publisher capabilities is the responsibility of this technical component.
+As with the `access` service, the `compute` service requires the **Ocean Provider** as a component handled by Publishers.
+Ocean Provider is in charge of interacting with users and managing the basics of a Publisher's infrastructure to integrate this infrastructure into Ocean Protocol.
+The direct interaction with the infrastructure where the data resides happens through this component only.

-Ocean Provider is the technical component executed by the **Publishers**, which provides extended data services.
 Ocean Provider includes the credentials to interact with the infrastructure (initially in cloud providers, but it could be on-premise).

 <repo name="provider"></repo>